-Our microturbines can use renewable methane gases from landfills, wastewater treatment facilities and other biogas applications such as food processing and agricultural waste, referred to as green waste, and cow, pig and chicken manure.
+Our microturbines can use renewable methane gases from landfills, wastewater treatment facilities and other small biogas applications such as food processing and agricultural waste, referred to as green waste, and cow, pig and chicken manure.
 They can burn these renewable waste gases with minimal emissions, thereby, in some cases, avoiding the imposition of penalties incurred for pollution while simultaneously producing electricity from this "free" renewable fuel for use at the site or in the surrounding areas.
-The microturbines have demonstrated effectiveness in these applications and outperform conventional combustion engines in a number of situations, including when the gas contains a high amount of sulfur.
+The microturbines have demonstrated effectiveness in these smaller applications and may outperform conventional combustion engines in some situations, including when the gas contains a high amount of sulfur.

-Capstone released for sale the C65 stand-alone digester product in the renewable energy market segment in 2007.
-This product is targeted at remote villages in third-world countries with wastewater treatment facilities that offer a valuable source of fuel which can be converted to electricity.
+Capstone introduced the C65 and C200 stand-alone digester products in the renewable energy market segment in 2007 and 2013, respectively.
+These products are targeted at remote villages in third-world countries with wastewater treatment facilities that offer a valuable source of fuel which can be converted to electricity.
 A joint applications and engineering team evaluated the performance of the existing C65 digester gas system to ensure that the combustion system would be stable from 0 to 100% power output.
 Minor controls changes were implemented to increase stability at low power levels.
 The ability to convert this low BTU fuel to electricity along with the high reliability and low maintenance features of this product make it well suited for this market.